-- ➡ Drag the mouse pointer across it (holding down the left mouse button). - Click where you want to start and then hold down Shift as you press the arrow keys to extend the selection.
+Click where you want to start and then hold down Shift as you press the arrow keys to extend the selection.

 When text is selected, its background changes color.
-The color depends on the color scheme in use; with the default color scheme, it's light blue.
+The color depends on the color scheme in use; with the default color scheme, selected text is blue.